Club Deportivo Universidad de San Martín de Porres: History

-Kit and badge
+Colours and badge

 Stadium

 U. San Martin currently do not own a stadium.
 Therefore, they play in the different stadiums of Lima.
 They have used the Estadio Nacional and Estadio Alejandro Villanueva in the past.
 Today they choose the Estadio Miguel Grau which it shares with Sport Boys and Academia Cantolao.
 San Martin, however, are known to favor Universitario's stadium, Estadio Monumental "U".
 The stadium they choose mostly depends on how many people are expected to attend a game.